 The router address will look like a series of numbers separated by a full stop.
 For example, the address for Community Fibre routers is 192.168.1.1.
 Once you’ve found the address for your router and entered this into your browser, hit enter to go to the page.

 It will then prompt you to log in.
-Find your unique details which you can find on your router and sign in to access your router management settings.
+Find your unique details on your router and sign in to access your router management settings.

 Are you a Community Fibre customer?
 If you’re using a Technicolor WiFi 6 router, visit our Technicolor help page for support on accessing your router settings.
 Customers using a Linksys WiFi 6 router can access this area through the app or by following the steps outlined in Linksys support.